Driver Electronics and PCB Design

 Technical Stack

-- PCB design (Altium)
+- PCB design and layout (Altium)

-- Embedded interfaces
+- Embedded communication/control integration

-- System integration and validation
+- Hardware-software system integration and validation

 Key Results